YouTube Title Length: Long vs Short — Which One Actually Gets More Clicks?

 • The thumbnail doesn’t explain enough

-Short titles require context from either:
+Short titles require context from either a strong thumbnail, known creator, or trending topic.

 The Case for Long YouTube Titles